 When a marketer decides to change, how does she or he go about finding new agencies to consider?
-They have a variety of go-to sources as mention earlier.
-When they spot a potential new resource what information do they look at first to determine if that agency is worth further investigation?
+They have a variety of go-to sources as mentioned earlier.
+When they spot a potential new resource, what information do they look at first to determine if that agency is worth further investigation?
 That is to say, at the top of the funnel, what separates the qualified from the rest?
 I asked senior-level marketers who have been through the process multiple times, and their answers have been pretty consistent.

 85% of marketers look at the agency’s Industry experience to make sure they know their business.
 They don’t want to spend precious time training the agency or reinventing the wheel.
 They want people who can dig into their problems and quickly come up with solutions.
 If your industry experience isn’t apparent, you could be passed over.
 Likewise, if your experience is spread across too many industries, you may not seem credible in any one.
 Focus on your top 3 – 5 where you have the best examples and the most current cases.

 67% look at case studies to better understand how the agency works, what kinds of things they do, how strategic, creative, and effective they were, and if the work fits the marketer’s brand, culture, and customer.
 From conversations with marketers, they have a high degree of skepticism about the actual results in a case.
-They are more interested in the “fresh ideas” and “new approaches.”
+They are more interested in “fresh ideas” and “new approaches.”

 46% want to be sure that the agency’s capabilities encompass what they believe are the primary needs within their marketing plan.
-Often the agency’s role is to tell the marketer what kind of services she needs to be most effective however most have predetermined what those needs are and pick accordingly.
-If you do offer lead gen but it isn’t evident, and lead gen is on their list, game over.
+Often the agency’s role is to tell the marketer what kind of services she needs to be most effective however, most have predetermined what those needs are and pick accordingly.
+If you do offer lead gen, but it isn’t evident, and lead gen is on their list, game over.

 40% want to see audience experience that relates to their customers.
 Not as important as industry experience but again, whether B2B or B2C, they don’t want to spend time training a new agency.
 They want an agency that has experience with and knows how to motivate their customer, at least in a broad sense.
 That experience should be easy to spot in your cases and other obvious places.

 33% appreciate seeing client testimonials not only for their endorsement but also to understand what kind of client and level of seniority the agency works with.
-A CMO might not value a marketing manager’s opinion nor will she be confident the agency can work well at the C-level if all your testimonials are mid-level execs.
+A CMO might not value a marketing manager’s opinion nor will she be confident the agency can work well at the C-level if all your testimonials are from mid-level execs.

 Want a better chance at making the cut?
 Make sure all of these things are easy to find on your website and expressed in ways that are uniquely your agency.
 Make it easy for the marketer to understand and check against their list.
-Too often, agencies let their creativity get the better of their story making it hard for the marketer to find, difficult to understand, or buried deep below the sizzle.
+Too often, agencies let their creativity get the better of their story, making it hard for the marketer to find, difficult to understand, or buried deep below the sizzle.
 Do you think your agency is well presented?
 Try this.
 Ask a friend who doesn’t know your agency to go to your website with this list and see what they come back with.
 The devil is in the details.
 Just make sure the details aren’t bedeviling to your future client.

 I’ve got a lot more ideas about how you can position your agency for success, and I would enjoy sharing them with you.
 If you want to talk about your business development program, I’m always open to a conversation.
 If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
-Follow me on Twitter and LinkedIn for daily tips, tricks, and insights. #LetsGrow!
+Follow me on LinkedIn for daily tips, tricks, and insights. #LetsGrow!